You can do these steps from the TUI or from the WebUI.

 FreeDNS (freedns.afraid.org)

-Run the TUI (nextcloud-config) or use the WebUI.
 Log in to freedns.afraid.com and click “Dynamic DNS”.
 Right click on “Direct URL” next to your record.
 Paste it in a text editor and select only the hash (the characters after the “?”).

-5. (Optional) Change the UPDATEINTERVAL to the interval time you want the client to update your IP (Dynamic IPs do not change that often so you can leave the default (5mins)).
+UPDATEINTERVALto the interval time you want the client to update your IP (Dynamic IPs do not change that often so you can leave the default (5mins)). - Click Run or Start.

 Now try visit your (sub)Domain Name that you have registered with your browser.
 It should navigate to the Nextcloud instance.